janis-commerce/api-save/README.md

 ### format(record)
 You can use this to format your main record before it's saved.
 For example, mapping user friendly values to DB friendly values, add default values, etc.
+If it returns a Promise, it will be awaited.

+### postSaveHook(id, record)
+You can use this to perform a task after saving your main record.
+For example, emitting an event, logging something, etc.
+If it returns a Promise, it will be awaited.